Self-guided Kayak and Wildcamp expedition in the Archipelago of Stockholm. Choose 3-8 days depending on your preferences.

 The last day – heading back to civilization

 Another beautiful morning out on the islands.
-You have a different feeling in your body after some days kayaking.
+You have a different feeling in your body after some days on the water.
 Calm and focused in your mind and a bit tired in the muscles from the kayaking and hikes on the island.
 During the day kayaking, you stop for a long lunch on an island, and for an afternoon swim and a cup of coffee.
 In the late afternoon you arrive back at the Kayak Center.
 The center staff takes care of all equipment while you can enjoy some snacks, a shower and perhaps a sauna.
-After a debrief with the guide, the transfer takes you back to your hotel in Stockholm city in time to relax a bit before going out for dinner.
+After a debrief with the guide, if you booked the transfer, it takes you back to the drop off zone in the city in time to relax a bit before going out for dinner.

 Tip!
-Round off your experience in Stockholm with a dinner in the city, and a day of sightseeing before returning home.
+Round off your experience in Stockholm with a night in the city, and a day of sightseeing before returning home.